Our Curriculum 2024 - 2025

 History & Geography

-At St. Andrew’s we have adopted and then adapted the Learning Challenge Curriculum which gives children access to broad knowledge in History and Geography.
+At St. Andrew’s we have adopted and then adapted the Focus Education Learning Challenge Curriculum which gives children access to broad knowledge in History and Geography.
 Cross curricular links are made to other subjects across the curriculum.
 We have a well sequenced programme that builds knowledge and vocabulary in a well thought out way which facilitates learning being remembered for the long term.
 Pupils use their studies in these subjects to develop their writing and many Learning Challenges will contain extended piece of writing for the children to write based on what they have learned.
 Many of our enrichment experiences are based on these areas of our curriculum.
 We have high expectations for what children will know and remember in each subject.

 Science